Session-based Social and Dependency-aware Software Recommendation

 \section{Acknowledgement}

-This work is supported by the National Natural Science Foundation of China (Grant No. 61872002, U1936220), the University Natural Science Research Project of Anhui Province (Grant No. KJ2019A0037), the National Key R$\&$D Program of China (Grant No.2019YFB1704101) and the Anhui Provincial Natural Science Foundation (Grant No. 2008085QF307).
+This work is supported by the National Key Research and Development Program of China (No. 2019YFB1704101), the National Natural Science Foundation of China (Grant No. 61872002, U1936220) and the University Natural Science Research Project of Anhui Province (Grant No. KJ2019A0037).